Nishant-S-Bhardwaj/Speech-emotion-recognition/README.md

 # Speech Emotion Recognition
-Speech Emotion Recognition using MFCC, LPC, and STFT features with SVM and DCNN classifiers.
-Includes data loading, feature extraction, model training, evaluation, and visualization.
-Easily extensible for new datasets and experiments.

 ## Overview
 This project implements various pipelines for speech emotion recognition using different feature extraction methods (MFCC, LPC, STFT) and classifiers (SVM, DCNN).
 The goal is to accurately classify emotions from speech audio files.